actix/actix-web/guide/src/qs_4.md

 Some notes on shared application state and handler state.
 If you noticed *Handler* trait is generic over *S*, which defines application state type.
-So application state is accessible from handler with `HttpRequest::state()` method.
+So application state is accessible from handler with the `HttpRequest::state()` method.
-But state is accessible as a read-only reference, if you need mutable access to state you have to implement it yourself.
-On other hand handler can mutable access it's own state as `handle` method takes mutable reference to *self*.
-Beware, actix creates multiple copies of application state and handlers, unique for each thread, so if you run your application in several threads actix will create same amount as number of threads of application state objects and handler objects.
+But state is accessible as a read-only reference - if you need mutable access to state you have to implement it yourself.
+On other hand, handler can mutably access its own state as the `handle` method takes a mutable reference to *self*.
+Beware, actix creates multiple copies of application state and handlers, unique for each thread, so if you run your application in several threads, actix will create the same amount as number of threads of application state objects and handler objects.

-Here is example of handler that stores number of processed requests:
+Here is an example of a handler that stores the number of processed requests:

 ```rust
 # extern crate actix;